Nikolaj Coster-Waldau: U.S. film and television (2001–2010)

 In 2001, he began his U.S. career in Ridley Scott's Black Hawk Down as Medal of Honor recipient Gary Gordon.
 Coster-Waldau says "My first U.S. movie was Black Hawk Down and a friend helped me put myself on tape up on the attic over my apartment in Copenhagen.
 We shipped it out and I got lucky."
 Coster-Waldau used his success to take roles on both sides of the Atlantic, particularly his native Scandinavia.

-He had a leading role in Michael Apted's Enigma and played a villain in the action film My Name is Modesty (based upon the Modesty Blaise comic strip).
+He had a leading role in Michael Apted's Enigma and played a villain in the action film My Name is Modesty (2004) (based upon the Modesty Blaise comic strip).
 Scott brought Coster-Waldau back for the 2005 film Kingdom of Heaven.
-Richard Loncraine cast Coster-Waldau for Wimbledon and Firewall.
+Richard Loncraine cast Coster-Waldau for Wimbledon (2004) and Firewall (2006).
 In 2007, he played John Amsterdam, an immortal New York homicide detective who becomes mortal after finding true love, in the short-lived Fox television series New Amsterdam.
 As a result of filming that series' pilot, Coster-Waldau obtained his Screen Actors Guild card.
 He later recalled in a 2015 interview in TV Guide, "Finally getting my SAG card was huge for me...I got so excited I went straight to the SAG online shop and bought four mugs with SAG logo.
 [I] still have those mugs!"

+In 2009, he starred in Tomas Villum Jensen's action comedy film At World's End, and appeared in a commercial for the airline carrier Scandinavian Airlines's ad campaign "Så godt som hjemme" (eng: "As good as home").